 Speaking of new year’s resolutions, are you the type to make these?

 I usually try to think of some goals that I want to work on throughout the year, but I don’t necessarily call them a resolution.
 By mid-February, most of my “resolutions” have gone out the window, so I like to stick with goals that I can keep at all year long.

 One of my blogging goals for this year is to focus on creating more unique and delicious dishes that I have created on my own.
 While I’ve done that a lot during the past few months, I specifically want to focus more on main dishes and home-made sweet treats.
 I love finding inspiration from some of my favorite blogging people, but I also love creating my own recipes.

-Just like my Cranberry Gingerbread Muffin recipe, I baked these at a high oven temperature of 425 degree for 5 minutes, and then turned the oven down to 325 degrees and continued baking until done.
+I baked these at a high oven temperature of 425 degrees for 5 minutes, and then turned the oven down to 325 degrees and continued baking until done.
 This ensures that the muffins rise high, just like the bakery-style kind.
 It’s important not to overbake them, as you want the centers to be moist and full of chocolate-y goodness.

 - 2 cups all-purpose flour

 - 2 teaspoons vanilla bean paste or vanilla extract